-Today, forklifts, hoists, dollies and other types of lifting equipment are used to
+Forklifts, hoists, dollies and other types of lifting equipment are used to raise

-lift heavy objects.
-However, sometimes it is necessary to load or unload moderate
+heavy objects.
+Sometimes, it is necessary to load or unload moderate to heavy objects

 - Is the path clear of clutter, cords, slippery areas, overhangs, stairs, curbs or uneven